AdguardTeam/KnowledgeBaseDNS/docs/private-dns/overview.md

 <iframe width="560" height="315" class="youtube-video" src="https://www.youtube-nocookie.com/embed/ME3_Ms9LO8M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Private AdGuard DNS offers all the advantages of a public AdGuard DNS server, including traffic encryption and domain blocklists.
-Moreover, it provides additional features such as flexible customization, DNS statistics, and parental control.
-All these capabilities are easily accessible and managed via a user-friendly dashboard.
+It also offers additional features such as flexible customization, DNS statistics, and Parental control.
+All these options are easily accessible and managed via a user-friendly dashboard.

 ### Why you need private AdGuard DNS